Stuycs-K/final-project-8-castlea-lawt/WORKLOG.md

 ### CONTENT RESOURCES
 Sounds & Speech in Processing.
 Playing Sounds | by Violet Whitney | Measuring the Great Indoors | Medium // For implementing Sound
+Processing: References // For referencing Processing features that we hadn't used before and to help with formatting code